bluebanquise/bluebanquise/CONTRIBUTING.md

 ## Conventions

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html), and commits adheres to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) and commits adheres to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

-If possible, we try to comply with these conventions.
+Whenever possible, we try to comply with these conventions.

 ## Reporting bugs :beetle: